johnmcdonnell/blog-hugo/content/posts/2025-02-19_Ross Douthat on Religion.md

 # Epistemics: How we can know stuff about religion.

+I'm unusual in that I don't consider any of the religions "correct."
+If there is a God, God is a very strange thing that is far from our human ability to understand.
+So if we presume that the Christian idea of the trinity is "correct", we have to admit that we as humans don't actually understand it, and so our conception will never be "correct."
+Rather, we can have an understanding that is "better" than it otherwise would be.

+Flavors of epistemics

+1. Converging evidence

 I think of "God" as a frame for answering unanswered question #1: Why is there something instead of nothing?
 If you think there's no God, you have to think some other weird thing like "stuff just exists on its own."
 I might say, okay well there's some ordering principle by which stuff exists on its own.
-So let's name that ordering principle "God."
+So let's name that ordering principle "God," without presuming any particular characteristics about it.
 Now we can ask questions about what this God thing is.

 For one thing, this "God" thing shows a bizarre level of favoritism towards life in general and humans in particular.
 The arbitrary physical constants are very specifically tuned to the values necessary to support life.
-And on Earth there
+And on Earth billions of years of evolution led to a situation where human beings rule the planet, with no natural predators other than [one specific Nile crocodile](https://en.wikipedia.org/wiki/Gustave_(crocodile)).
+So God likes us in some way.
+Theories of God that say he hates life in general or humans in particular can be safely excluded, although we can't rule out that we are a stepping stone to something else He likes even more.